Imagine a world where paying taxes felt like using your favorite app. Automatic. Real time responses. User-friendly!

 Where tax administrations stand today is far behind businesses and citizens.
 Agencies face a long road to full digital transformation, full of adoption and adaption, to match how taxpayers use current technologies.

 Given the private sector is already building on all of these technologies, with product offerings of every sort, it begs the question: Can the private sector help the digital transformation of taxes, and if so, how?
+As the financial sector evolves, cloud adoption in financial services becomes increasingly vital, bridging the technology gap and ensuring seamless integration of digital solutions in tax systems.

 Role of third-party software in digital transformation of taxes